kushagr-8/Spotify_Kaggle/README.md

 # An analysis on Spotify Tracks
 An analysis on a dataset of 160k spotify tracks from 1921-2020.
-Done as part of Udacity's Data Science Nanodegree, project 1.

 ## Data Source
 https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks